pfirsich/htcpp/README.md

 ```
 The `--init` is necessary for the container to terminate gracefully.
 You can replace `--network=host` with an explicit port forwarding, but host networking gives better performance.

+If you wish to use the ACME client, make sure to install root certificates in your image to allow HTTPS requests to the ACME directory (e.g. Let's Encrypt).
+On Ubuntu for example the corresponding package is called `ca-certificates`.

 ## To Do (Must)
 * Get rid of deprecated RSA_ functions in ACME client
 * Add request read timeout (to be less susceptible to trickle attacks).
 I have not done this yet, because it's tricky with SSL right now.
 Note: Be aware of connection reuse, i.e. idle connections should time out, overly long requests should time out, single reads should also time out.